-“Where do you see yourself in five years?” – one of the most frequently asked questions, which regularly causes embarrassing pauses in conversation.
-Obviously not the best answers here would be "in your position" or "probably in another company".
+“Where do you see yourself in five years?” – one of the most frequently asked questions, which regularly leads to awkward silences.
+Obviously the best answers here would not be "doing your job” or "probably in another company".

 What exactly is the purpose of this question?
-HR managers are asking several questions at once: What are your general career goals and does the company suit you?
+HR managers are asking several questions at once.
+What are your general career goals and does the company suit you?
 Do your goals match the specific position advertised?
-Do you plan to stay with the company in the long term?
+Do you plan to stay with the company long term?
 Or do you have no plans for your professional future?

-Unfortunately, there is no comprehensive correct answer to this question.
-But there are some tips:
+Unfortunately, there is no universal correct answer to this question.
+But here are some tips:

-- Tell the HR manager about the development you would like to make in the company over the next few years, i.e. what you bring with you, what you would like to learn, what potential you see in the position and explain how and why this position fits into your personal career.
+- Tell the HR manager about the development you would like to make in the company over the next few years, i.e., what skills and experience you bring with you, what you would like to learn, what potential you see in the position, and explain how and why this position fits into your personal career path.

-For example: "In the next 2-3 years, I would like to become an expert in task area XY.
-I would like to apply my knowledge and skills, as well as continuously expand them.
+For example: "In the next 2-3 years, I would like to become an expert in the field of XY.
+I would like to apply my knowledge and skills, as well as continuously expanding them.
 Furthermore, it is my goal to understand the challenges of this position and to contribute to achieving the set goals (together with my team)."

-You are welcome to list examples from your past, which show that you have already worked successfully in previous positions and have developed further in this position.
+It is a good idea to list examples from your past which show that you have already worked successfully in previous positions and have developed further from then.

-For example: “In my previous position, I was able to push forward projects XY within 5 years and make the processes more efficient."
+For example: “In my previous position, I was able to push forward projects XY within 5 years and streamline processes.”

 - Make sure that you formulate your goals in such a way that they fit the company and the advertised position.
-The greater the intersection with the job advertisement, the more promising.
+The more your goals suit the job advertisement, the better.

-- Make it clear that you want to achieve your goals in the long term in this company but also concretely in this position.
-Avoid formulations that allow the conclusion that you only want to accept this position for a short period of time in order to make a greater career (in the worst case, outside the company)
+- Make it clear that you want to achieve your goals in the long term in this company but also, concretely, in this position.
+Avoid formulations that allow the conclusion that you only want to accept this position for a short period in order to develop your career (in the worst case, outside the company)

-Prepare yourself well by analyzing the company and the requirements of the job offer.
+Prepare yourself well by analyzing the company and the job specifications.